John Jay College of Criminal Justice: Campus

 The college consists of six buildings.
 It is located in Hell's Kitchen, Manhattan close to Central Park, Columbus Circle, Carnegie Hall and Lincoln Center.

 The college's newest building, a 13-story, 625000 ft2 facility, opened in 2011 and occupies a full city block in midtown.

-Known around campus as the "New Building" it has been recognized as an "overlooked architectural masterpiece" by The Real Deal, a leading New York City real estate news publication, which recently listed the building among the “ten best buildings to see in America” and one of “coolest works of architecture in the country.
+Known around campus as the "New Building" it has been recognized as an "overlooked architectural masterpiece" by The Real Deal, a leading New York City real estate news publication, which recently listed the building among the "ten best buildings to see in America" and one of the "coolest works of architecture in the country".

 Haaren Hall

-Haaren Hall, also known as the 'Tenth Avenue building or, simply, the T building, is the main campus building of John Jay.
-Located at 899 tenth Avenue, it houses the majority of the administrative departments and classrooms.
-Originally designed by Charles B.J.
-Snyder to house De Witt Clinton High School, the building was erected in 1903.
-In 1988, Haaren Hall was acquired by John Jay and now contains the Lloyd Sealy Library, the Gerald W. Lynch Theater, a gymnasium, and a swimming pool.
+Haaren Hall – also known as the Tenth Avenue building or, simply, the T building – is the main campus building of John Jay.
+Located at 899 Tenth Avenue, it houses the majority of the administrative departments and classrooms.
+Originally designed by Charles B. J. Snyder to house DeWitt Clinton High School, the building was constructed in 1903.
+After DeWitt Clinton High School moved to the Bronx in 1929, the location served as Haaren High School.
+In 1988, the building was acquired by John Jay and became known as Haaren Hall.
+It now contains the Lloyd Sealy Library, the Gerald W. Lynch Theater, a gymnasium, and a swimming pool.